oroinc/documentation/user_guide/activities/calls/activities_calls_actions.rst

 Users who are owners of a call and entity records that are specified in the call context have this call displayed in the **Activity** sections of their view pages.

-You can add more contexts to a call directly from the related entity view page.
+You can remove contexts of a call directly from the related entity view page.

 1. On the entity record view page, click **Activity**.
 2. In the **Activity** section, choose a call log that you want to remove context from, and click it to see the details.